Caladan-Systems/dw1000-rs/README.md

 The actual reference manual can be found [here](https://fcc.report/FCC-ID/2AAXVTNTMOD1/2787937.pdf).

+This library is in active and rapid development.
+At some point we'll publish to crates.io; for now, just git clone and use a cargo path dependency.

 ## Stability
 Currently, dw1000-rs requires the nightly toolchain.
 Work is underway to bring it fully into stable rust.